BookingSync/bookingsync-engine/README.md

 rake db:migrate
 ```

-And include `BookingSync::Engine::Account` in your `Account` model:
+Also include `BookingSync::Engine::Account` in your `Account` model:

 ```ruby
 class Account < ActiveRecord::Base
   include BookingSync::Engine::Model
 end
 ```

+When saving new token, this gem uses a separate thread with new db connection to ensure token save (in case of a rollback in the main transaction).
+To make room for the new connections, it is recommended to increase db `pool` size by 2-3.

 ## Configuration